 The information here is intended to give you an overview of the PSB Compliance Management Program.
-Be sure to keep in touch with the Michigan Department of Agriculture & Rural Development (MDARD), MSU, and MSU-Extension, or the Michigan Christmas Tree Association for new information as it becomes available.
+Be sure to keep in touch with the Michigan Department of Agriculture and Rural Development (MDARD), Michigan State University (MSU), and MSU Extension, or the Michigan Christmas Tree Association for new information as it becomes available.

 Under the Compliance Management Program, Christmas tree growers identify the specific fields that they wish to enroll in the program.
 You should consider enrolling fields if they are:

 Scotch pine or another species of pine

 At least some trees will be harvested from the field

 At least some of those trees will be shipped out of the PSB regulated area.

 Growers agree to follow the program in the enrolled fields.
-If the management program is followed and all deadlines are met, then the fields are "in compliance.
-"This means that the trees from those fields can be shipped to any other state in the U.S. without MDARD conducting an inspection for PSB in accordance with the Federal PSB Quarantine protocol.
+If the management program is followed and all deadlines are met, then the fields are "in compliance".
+This means that the trees from those fields can be shipped to any other state in the United States without MDARD conducting an inspection for PSB in accordance with the Federal PSB Quarantine protocol.
 However, you should be aware that the MDARD would inspect the trees in the fall for gypsy moth.
-If the MDARD inspector detects trees with apparent PSB infestation and recover live PSB beetles at levels considered above the "minimal risk" level, MDARD will work with the grower to bring the field into compliance, whenever possible.
+If the MDARD inspector detects trees with apparent PSB infestation and recovers live PSB beetles at levels considered above the "minimal risk" level, MDARD will work with the grower to bring the field into compliance, whenever possible.
 MDARD will also monitor compliance by the growers through random checks and review of records.

 We have good research data that shows our program is effective at controlling PSB populations in Scotch pine fields.

 If growers follow our program recommendations, then the trees they harvest and ship are not likely to carry any PSB or a minimal amount.

-- This means that there is little risk that PSB will be introduced into new areas as a result of Christmas tree shipments.
+This means that there is little risk that PSB will be introduced into new areas as a result of Christmas tree shipments.